nuwave/lighthouse/docs/master/security/authentication.md

 ### Laravel Sanctum

-If you are using [Laravel Sanctum](https://laravel.com/docs/master/sanctum) for your API, set the guard to `sanctum` and register Sanctum's `EnsureFrontendRequestsAreStateful` as first middleware for Lighthouse's route.
+If you are using [Laravel Sanctum](https://laravel.com/docs/master/sanctum) for your API, set the guard to `sanctum` and register Sanctum's `EnsureFrontendRequestsAreStateful` as the first middleware for Lighthouse's route.

 ```php
     'route' => [